realgvard/telegram_theme_customizer/README.md

 Made with :heart: on [React](https://github.com/facebook/react).

-Big thanks, all member of the [group](https://t.me/theme_customizer) for participating in develop an editor.
+Big thanks to all member of the [group](https://t.me/theme_customizer) for participating in develop an editor.